PlaviAjvar/Stereo-Vision/README.md

 > function good_percentage = postprocess(L, R, d, sim, DSI, GT)

 Analyzes percentage of good matches (good_percentage).
 Also displays image which displays problematic pixels.
+Should only be used with Classic approach.

 > function [Mlam, Msat, Mmae] = param_sim(image, method)